 - Priority will be given to businesses that did not receive PPP or other emergency funding or loans.
 However, receiving PPP or other loans does not disqualify applicants.

-- Owners with multiple businesses may only apply for a maximum of one
+- Owners of multiple businesses, all independent of each other, can apply for one grant per business.

 - Applicants must complete the Economic Damage Assessment Survey (https://floridadisaster.biz/businessdamageassessments)

 - Applicants must register the business through We’ve Opened Safely website (https://www.weveopenedsafely.com/), and commit to adhere to safety best practices.

 - Applicants must be current on all County taxes, assessments and fees;

 - Applicants must have no outstanding Code Enforcement violations.

 - State of Florida business registration from the Florida Division of Corporation (sunbiz.org) noting an “ACTIVE” status;